CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 }
 ```

-To my surprise, the first component, the one using a primitive value, logs `"runs in PrimitiveValue"` every time I type in the text field.
-That means everytime the state changes and the component re-renders, the primitive is evaluated.
-The second component, the one using a function declaration, only logs `"runs in FunctionValue"` once, on mount, as the documentation promised.
+To my surprise, the first component, the one using the primitive value, triggers a log in the console every time I type in the text field. **That means the state's initial value is evaluated every time the component re-renders.**

+The second component, the one using the function declaration, only logs `"runs in FunctionValue"` once, on mount, as the documentation promised.

-It's got my thinking, if the initial value is evaluated on every re-render, could it be interacting with the state?
-Again, it would be wild and go against my fundamental understanding of `useState`.
+It's got me thinking: if the initial value is evaluated on every re-render, could it be interacting with the state?
+Again, it would be wild and go against my fundamental understanding of useState.

 I've expanded on the experiment to find out.

-## Experiment 2 - Trigger re-renders globally
+## Experiment 2 - Triggering re-renders globally

 For the [second experiment](https://codesandbox.io/p/sandbox/use-state-2-w3pxfk?file=%2Fsrc%2FApp.js%3A1%2C1-52%2C1), I have made the initial value of the state dynamic using `Math.random()`.
 I've also added a button in the `App` component to trigger a re-render in both children components.
 Finally, I turned the text inputs into paragraph tags to simplify the code.

 The goal is to see how the state reacts when it gets a new initial value on re-renders.
 And with a randomised value, we are guaranteed to get a new value on each function call.
-Passing a dynamically-generated value to `useState` is not common in a React applications.
-It might be the first time I try it, so perhaps I've overlooked it and missed on an important detail.
+Passing a dynamically generated value to `useState` is uncommon in React applications.
+It might be my first time trying it, so perhaps I've overlooked it and missed an important detail.

 So let's run the experiment!